dvishchu/cat9k-evpn-ansible/dag_add/README.md

   description: 'Access_VLAN_101' <<< description of the vlan
   vni: '10101' <<< Configuring VNI to which vlan should be stitched to
   evi: '101'<<< Configuring EVI (Ethernet Virtual Instance) to which vlan should be stichted to
+  type: 'vlan-based' <<< type "vlan-based".
+For now only vlan-based is supprted on cat9k (June 2021)
+  encapsulation: 'vxlan' <<< Encapsulation VXLAN.
+For now only VXLAN encap is supported in cat9k (June 2021)
+  replication_type: 'static' <<< Configure multicast for the BUM replication
+  replication_mcast: '225.0.0.101' <<< Configure multicast group for BUM replication for corresponding VNI

  102:
   vlan_type: 'access'
   description: 'Access_VLAN_102'
   vni: '10102'
   evi: '102'
+  type: 'vlan-based'
+  encapsulation: 'vxlan'
+  replication_type: 'ingress-replication' <<< Configure ingress-replication over unicast

  901:
   vlan_type: 'core'
   description: 'Core_VLAN_VRF_green'
   vni: '50901'
+  vrf: 'green' <<< Configure the VRF that L3VNI corresponding to
 ```
 **Configuring SVIs**
 ```